rfunduk/mrpassword/README.md

 - `deploy/dropbox` copies the files to
   `~/Dropbox/Public/MrPassword` (which you can then get a public link to)
 - `deploy/cloudfront -b BUCKET` uploads the files with `s3cmd` to a bucket you specify (and which you'll want a CloudFront distribution pointing at).
-If you do this you will probably want to enable `--versionIndex` so that `index.html` becomes `SHA.index.html`, as this will help with cache busting CloudFront (the appropriate index file is set as the 'root object', but expect to wait about 10 minutes for the new version to be served).
+Expect to wait about 10 minutes for the new version to be served.